 Note: You will also need to add an SFID to the individual assets to be tracked.
-(See Adding an SFID to an Asset).

 This procedure is performed in the Type Manager.

 1. Select the type to which the SFID element is to be added, as shown in Figure 13-3.